 This is a scope in the medium price category.
 However, it has some top-of-the-line features that allow it to challenge much more expensive scopes as well.
 According to the manufacturer, it does particularly well in dark environments, and in conditions of high moisture.
 It is also made of very durable materials, so it can stand up to heavy recoil with relative ease.

 Furthermore, this scope was made for long-range shooting.
-There are several features which enable that.
+There are several features that enable that.
 It has multi-coated optics and long-range reticle graduations.
 It allows you to take down prey at a safe distance.
 As such, it is perfect for use with decoys or predator calls.

 As we have already said, this is a scope for mid to long-range shooting.
 Its zoom range is 6.5x to 20x.
 That is more than enough for any hunting expedition.
 Coupled with the previous point about light transmission, this scope offers an unparalleled image even at large magnifications.